SMG562/Concept2FOR/README.md

-# Lin Scientific papers to field of research, by exploring the concept space.
+# Link scientific papers to field of research, by exploring the concept space.